In this post I’m sharing how to make a Peach Upside Down Cake.

 What freestone peach did you use for this cake?
 For this particular cake I used a peach called “pretty lady” but I love all freestone peaches.

 It takes just a few minutes to prep this cake for the oven.
-It took me a minute or two longer because I had to slice and peel a third peach because we kept eating the slices I already had done.
+While I was working on this cake, it took me a minute or two longer because I had to slice and peel a third peach because we kept eating the slices I already had done.
 It happens.
 HA!

 This recipe uses self-rising flour, can I use all purpose?
 Of course but you’ll need to add a couple more ingredients for leavening.
 Here’s what you’ll need if you’re using all purpose flour: 1.25 tsp baking powder and a pinch of salt in addition to the other ingredients.

 Can I put cherries on top like on a pineapple upside down cake?
 Sure you can if you like.
 Go ahead and add a few candied cherries, halved, between the peach slices.

 - 1.5 Stick of Butter, divided (softened to room temperature)

 - 2 c Fresh Summer Peach Slices (2-3 peaches) peeled

 - 1 tsp Vanilla Extract

 - 1/2 c Whole Milk